BAMresearch/probeye/docs/components.rst

 Likelihood models
 #################
-The inference problem's likelihood model's purpose is to compute the likelihood (more precisely the log-likelihood) of a given choice of parameter values by comparing the forward model's predictions (using the given parameter values) with the experimental data.
+The inverse problem's likelihood model's purpose is to compute the likelihood (more precisely the log-likelihood) of a given choice of parameter values by comparing the forward model's predictions (using the given parameter values) with the experimental data.
 In this section, we will only consider likelihood models that don't account for possible correlations.
-In such a framework, the addition of a likelihood model to the inference problem for our example could look like this:
+In such a framework, the addition of a likelihood model to the inverse problem for our example could look like this:

 .. code-block:: python